LTUC/amman-dotnet-401d2/Curriculum/Class01/README.md

 1. **NotImpelemtedException** - Indicates that a method has not yet been implemented.
 1. **IndexOutOfRangeException** - Indicates that an index outside the range of a collection has been referenced
 1. **InvalidCastException** -  Indicates that a cast has been attempted on the incorrect object type
-1. **FormatException** - Text was not in the coorect format when converting it to something else.
+1. **FormatException** - Text was not in the correct format when converting it to something else.
-1. **NotSupportedException** - An action was attemtped that was not supported.
+1. **NotSupportedException** - An action was attempted that was not supported.
 1. **NullReferenceException** - Reference type was null, instead of an object
-1. **StackOverflowException** - Indicates that there is no more room left on the callstack.
+1. **StackOverflowException** - Indicates that there is no more room left on the call stack.
 1. **DivideByZeroException** - You can't divide by zero....
 1. **ArgumentNullException** - A required non-null argument provided was null.
-1. **ArguementOutOfRangeException** - Arguement contained a value that was out of range then what it was expecting.
+1. **ArguementOutOfRangeException** - Argument contained a value that was out of range then what it was expecting.

 ### Debugging